Wood species

 National tree and fruit in South Asian countries

-A very fast growing tree
+A very fast-growing tree

 Uses of mango wood

 I hope you find the above information useful.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I'm sure I'll reply.
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the space provided.
+I will be sure to reply.

 About the author